Cybo1927/Hosts/.github/README.md

 * [`/Anti/`](https://github.com/Cybo1927/Hosts/tree/master/Anti) - This is a collection of lists to block all servers from the specified apps/companies/domains.

-* [`Other Formats`](https://github.com/Cybo1927/Hosts/tree/master/Other%20Formats) - This is a folder for extra blocklist formats.
-Specifically made to help block things on archive.org as the normal way of blocking with 0.0.0.0, 127.0.0.1, and || wont get the trackers due to the weird way they use the archived sites URLs.

 <br>

 ## Contribution